Campus Policy on Scientific Misconduct

-If the decision of the Vice President for Academic Affairs is that no investigation is warranted, the Vice President for Academic Affairs will notify all those concerned of this determination.
+If the decision of the Provost and Vice President for Academic Affairs is that no investigation is warranted, the Provost and Vice President for Academic Affairs will notify all those concerned of this determination.
 The institution will undertake diligent efforts, as appropriate, to restore the reputations of persons alleged to have engaged in misconduct when the allegations are not confirmed.
-The Vice President for Academic Affairs may also examine the propriety of the initial charge and take further action if appropriate.
+The Provost and Vice President for Academic Affairs may also examine the propriety of the initial charge and take further action if appropriate.

-If the decision of the Vice President for Academic Affairs is that an investigation is necessary, it shall be formally undertaken within 30 days of the completion of the inquiry.
+If the decision of the Provost and Vice President for Academic Affairs is that an investigation is necessary, it shall be formally undertaken within 30 days of the completion of the inquiry.

-If the decision of the Vice President for Academic Affairs is that an investigation is necessary, the Vice President for Academic Affairs or his designee shall:
+If the decision of the Provost and Vice President for Academic Affairs is that an investigation is necessary, the Provost and Vice President for Academic Affairs or his designee shall:

 1. Appoint a Misconduct Investigation Committee (MIC), which will have the following membership: